 Qualifications

-There are no formal qualifications needed to become a product manager, although most employers will prefer candidates with a relevant qualification, especially a degree.
+There are no formal qualifications needed to become a product manager, although most employers prefer candidates with a degree (or equivalent professional qualification) in a business or marketing-related subject.
+For some roles, a technical or engineering background may be helpful.

-If the focus of the role is product development, an employer will usually ask for a degree related to their industry.
+If the focus of the role is technical product management, for example, an employer will usually ask for a degree related to their industry.

-If the focus is on product marketing then employers may ask for a marketing or market research qualification.
-There are degrees, university short courses and HNDs in these subjects as well as certification from professional bodies like the Market Research Society (MRS).
+However, if the focus is on end users, then employers may ask for a marketing or market research qualification.
+There are degrees, university short courses and HNDs available in these subjects, as well as qualifications from professional bodies like the Market Research Society (MRS).

 Skills